 In South Africa the absence of productive assets has been found to be an indicator of the absence of trading activity.
-In ITC 697 Price J stated the following:30 "If a taxpayer has no asset with which he can trade then he cannot be trading."
-See also the Contour Engineering case cited in 4.1.4:31 "What the evidence does clearly establish is that during 1988 the respondent had no premises, no equipment, no stock, no staff and, save for book debts, no assets.
+In ITC 697 Price J stated the following: "If a taxpayer has no asset with which he can trade then he cannot be trading."
+C: SARS v Contour Engineering (Pty) Ltd provided the following explanation: 38 "What the evidence does clearly establish is that during 1988 the respondent had no premises, no equipment, no stock, no staff and, save for book debts, no assets.
 This is clearly indicative of a company which is not trading."
 In the USA in the case of service businesses, it is generally required that persons must at least hold themselves out as ready to provide services.
 In Australia, one of the key requirements for the carrying on of a business is the level of commitment of the taxpayer.
-In Esso Australia Resources Ltd v FC of T the following was stated:32 "In cases where it is necessary to discern between activity constituting the carrying on of a business and activity which is preliminary to the carrying on or recommencement of a business it is the element of commitment that establishes the requisite nexus between the expenditure claimed to be deductible and the business said to be carried on for the purpose of gaining or producing assessable income: see Softwood Pulp and Paper Ltd v FC of T 76 ATC 4439 at 4450 per Menhennitt J; Inglis at ATC 4004; FLR 195-196 per Brennan J and at ATC 4008; FLR 201 per Davies J; Goodman Fielder Wattie Ltd v FC of T 91 ATC 4438 at 4448; (1991) 29 FCR 376 at 387 per Hill J; FC of T v Brand 95 ATC 4633 at 4649 per Tamberlin J." In the United Kingdom (UK) there is not much case law on when trading commences.
+In Esso Australia Resources Ltd v FC of T the following was stated: "In cases where it is necessary to discern between activity constituting the carrying on of a business and activity which is preliminary to the carrying on or recommencement of a business it is the element of commitment that establishes the requisite nexus between the expenditure claimed to be deductible and the business said to be carried on for the purpose of gaining or producing assessable income: see Softwood Pulp and Paper Ltd v FC of T 76 ATC 4439 at 4450 per Menhennitt J; Inglis at ATC 4004; FLR 195-196 per Brennan J and at ATC 4008; FLR 201 per Davies J; Goodman Fielder Wattie Ltd v FC of T 91 ATC 4438 at 4448; (1991) 29 FCR 376 at 387 per Hill J; FC of T v Brand 95 ATC 4633 at 4649 per Tamberlin J." In the United Kingdom (UK) there is not much case law on when trading commences.
 But it would seem that a far stricter approach is taken in the UK than in the USA and Australia, and that as a general rule a company will only be regarded as trading if its doors are open for business.
-In J. & R. O'Kane & Co. v The CIR33 the court said that the act of keeping open a shop was essential to the carrying on of the business of a seller.
-And in Ransom v Higgs34 the court emphasised the active nature of trading, namely, the need to be dealing with someone engaged in buying or selling activity or the provision of services.
+In J. & R. O'Kane & Co. v The CIR the court said that the act of keeping open a shop was essential to the carrying on of the business of a seller.
+And in Ransom v Higgs the court emphasised the active nature of trading, namely, the need to be dealing with someone engaged in buying or selling activity or the provision of services.
 SARS will assess each case on its merits in deciding whether a company has commenced the carrying on of a trade.
 Much will depend on the nature of the company's activities.
 4.1.8 Deduction of pre-trade expenditure and losses under section 11A Section 11A provides a deduction in the year of assessment in which trade commences for qualifying pre-trade expenditure and losses.
 In other words, the relevant pre-trade expenses are not claimed in the year in which they are incurred but in the year in which trade commences.
-Despite the introduction of section 11A, the time when trade commences is of importance because pre-trade expenses qualifying under section 11A are ring-fenced against income from the particular trade to which they relate under section 11A(2) and can therefore not create or increase an 30 (1950) 17 SATC 93 (T) at 96.
+Despite the introduction of section 11A, the time when trade commences is of importance because pre-trade expenses qualifying under section 11A are ring-fenced against income from the particular trade to which &lt;sup>37 (1950) 17 SATC 93 (T) at 96.